— Frequently Asked Questions —

 Each pair of shoes is expected to last about 1,000km.
 So my guess is that I will probably use up to 27.

-My objective is to get my tendons, joints, muscles, bones, accustomed to the load they will be required to bear daily over the next two years.
-Currently, on weekdays, I run to work or back; that’s 20km a day.
-On weekends and holidays, I run a marathon a day, sometimes for up to 8 days in a row.
+My objective, prior to the start, was to get my tendons, joints, muscles, bones, accustomed to the load they would be required to bear daily over the next two years.
+Typically on weekdays, I ran to work or back; that’s 20km a day.
+On weekends and holidays, I ran a marathon a day, sometimes for up to 8 days in a row.